Greatest Literature banner

 The long and the short exile from the garden

-The two East of Eden films are the sort you more or less like depending on how well you love the novel.
-If you're devoted to the book, the best and most famous of the video productions may disappoint you as it picks up only a small part of the novel and changes it radically.
+The two East of Eden movies are the sort you more or less like depending on how well you love the novel.
+If you're devoted to the book, the best and most famous of the productions may disappoint you as it picks up only a small part of the novel and changes it radically.

 The other, lengthier treatment will please book-lovers but risks exhausting those who aren't familiar with the whole sweep of Steinbeck's long novel.